-Project Number: 499931 Department: Solid Waste Estimated Percent Complete at Beginning of FY 2019-20: 27% Estimated Completion Date: June 30, 2022 status: Repair work is in planning stages and set to begin during the Spring of 2019.
-This works is phased over a 3-year period.
+Project Number: 499931 Department: Solid Waste

+Estimated Percent Complete at Beginning of FY 2019-20: 27% Estimated Completion Date: June 30, 2022

 This project includes development of engineering plans, permitting, bidding, and construction work to lay back oversteepened native slopes on the perimeter of the landfill footprint.
-Material excavated from slopes will be used for closing portions of the site that are filled to maximum allowable grades.
+Material excavated from slopes will be used for closing portions of the site that are filled to naximum allowable grades.